asmaier/mostly-harmless/mostly-harmless.md

 Using the Fourier transform on a function twice will produce the the original function again, but mirrored at the origin.
-That's why one conventionally defines an inverse Fourier transform [^3], that will generate the not mirrored original function again, when used on the Fourier transform of a function
+That’s why one conventionally defines an inverse Fourier transform [^3], that will generate the not mirrored original function again, when used on the Fourier transform of a function